 OUR MISSIONS PLAN…Radical Generosity

 From the outset the Lord had placed a particular burden on the heart of our pastor: Prism was to be a radically generous church.
-This is not a new idea, as it is encouraged and commanded in the Scripture.
+This is not a new idea, as it is encouraged and commanded in Scripture.
 But Pastor Chuck’s experience with large churches had given him a perspective about why churches have often been prevented from carrying out this mandate.

 Many churches have overburdened their budget with staff and facility costs.
-The notion is that once the church pays of its gigantic mortgage, they will then be generous in their giving to missions and mercy.
+The notion is that once the church pays off its gigantic mortgage, they will then be generous in their giving to missions and mercy.
 However, these churches often grow numerically which means they feel compelled to borrow even larger sums of money to expand the physical plant, which further delays the future date of radical generosity to missions and mercy.

 Additionally, as many churches grow numerically they expand their staff in order to serve the expanding church population.
 This is often done in place of prioritizing the training and coaching of qualified church members instead of paid staff.
 Staffing currently comprises the largest portion of our budget.
 In the future the percentage of the budget committed to staffing will get smaller (even as the gross amount of money given to staff increases with the budget getting larger).
 The growth of staff will slow as our budget grows so we can be radically generous to missions and mercy.